labgem/microscope-user-doc/docs/content/mage/viewer.rst

 * Synteny: Orthologous gene set having the same local organization in species A and in species B.
 * Synton: Maximal set of orthologous gene pairs displaying a conserved organization.
-* Conserved Organization: Relative location of orthologous genes on compared genomes : permutations - insertions/deletions.
+* Conserved Organization: Relative location of orthologous genes on compared genomes : *permutations - insertions/deletions*.

 .. image:: img/img7.png

 **Synteny computation algorithm is relying on 2 kinds of relations**:

 * Inter-genomic : Nature of the relationship (similarity, functional class, etc) and ‘correspondence’ between genes (BBH, 1-n relation)
-* Intra-genomic : Gene ‘co-localisation’ (with a ‘gap’ parameter).
+* Intra-genomic : Gene ‘*co-localisation*’ (with a ‘*gap*’ parameter).

 **Correspondence relationships are**: